 - Open up your laptop and clean every couple of months

-- Use a laptop cooling pad to help it run at lower temperatures
+- Use a cooling pad to help your laptop run cooler

 - Use an antivirus software (I use Webroot)